Lidar vs. VoxelFlow: What’s the Difference?

 Though Lidar shines at greater distances, VoxelFlow’s low latency is designed to cater to object detection within crash-range.
 Where a human driver sees an oncoming object approaching and is able to gradually slow down their approach, VoxelFlow will be able to react to sudden, abrupt obstacles with a speed humans and Lidar are simply incapable of.
 Meanwhile, if weather conditions aren’t optimal or the object’s color doesn’t contrast enough against its background, a camera system may not even detect the obstacle at all.

 When you consider Lidar’s broad origins in government and enterprise spaces, it’s not surprising that its accompanying cost is higher, as well.
 The systems can cost anywhere from a couple thousand to hundreds of thousands of dollars, most of which is fronted by the end user.
 And with new premium models constantly hitting the market, it can be hard for users to keep up.
 Simply put, Lidar was not designed with the average consumer in mind.
+We must keep safety first in the autonomous driving market.

 Lidar can be bulky.
 There’s no way around it.
 The system needs to be placed somewhere on the vehicle where it can have a clear sight line.
 And though some luxury vehicle owners might insist they don’t mind a rather large box being placed on the roof of their BMW, it definitely isn’t going to be the best look in the long term.